Right now, you spend $63 in taxes

 Airline Investment in Airport Improvement Projects

-To enhance the travel experience, U.S. airlines and their partners continue to invest in airport improvements – from new terminals and runways, to upgraded check-in and gate experiences, as well as other amenities like charging stations at airports.
-The long-standing partnership between the U.S. airlines and airports is helping make air travel more efficient and more convenient for all customers.
+U.S. airlines invested $17 billion in 2015 to enhance the travel experience.
+Airport improvements include new terminals and runways, to upgraded check-in and gate experiences, as well as other amenities like charging stations.
+Airlines are strong partners in airport finance, and the long-standing collaboration with airports is helping make air travel more efficient and more convenient for all customers.

 The Latest News: